b-franken/test-ai-bot/storage-account/README.md

-# Storage Account - Terraform Configuration
+# Terraform Storage Account Configuration

-AI-generated Terraform configuration for setting up an Azure Storage Account with a blob container specifically for Terraform state files.
+AI-generated Terraform configuration for creating an Azure Storage Account with a blob container specifically for Terraform state files.

 ## Resources

-- **Resource Group**: Provisioned for organizing resources
+- **Resource Group**: `rg-terraform-storage`
-- **Storage Account**: Configured for blob storage with Standard LRS replication
+- **Storage Account**: Standard LRS replication with HTTPS only access
-- **Blob Container**: Specifically for Terraform state files
+- **Blob Container**: Private access blob container for Terraform state files

 ## Azure Verified Modules

-This configuration uses the following AVM modules:
+This configuration uses the following AVM module:
-- `avm/res/storage/storage-account` - For creating the Azure Storage Account with specified configurations
+- `avm-res-storage-storageaccount` - For creating and managing a storage account in Azure.

 ## Usage